Types of Flour:

 yet packed with nutrition.
 It is simple to prepare and similar to millet or

 quinoa in cooking.
 Teff is a great addition to your diet for nutrition, taste, and variety.
-Teff is packed with nutrition.
 It is higher in protein

-than wheat and has a high concentration of a wide variety of nutrients, including calcium, thiamin and iron.
-The iron from teff is easily absorbed by
+than wheat and has a high concentration of a wide variety of nutrients, including calcium, thiamin,

 Teff - A Nutritious and Versatile Grain.

-(also called graham flour) is made from the whole kernel of wheat and is higher
+- Also called graham flour.
+It is made from the whole kernel of wheat and is higher

 in dietary fiber and overall nutrient content than white flours.
 It does not have as high a gluten